sdss/robostrategy/docs/sphinx/intro.rst

  * Incorporate kaiju constraints
  * Combine LCO/APO constraints into single optimization
  * Put on constraints of number of certain targets to achieve.

+Need from teams:

+ * In general, review the cadences
+ * In general, review the list of targets
+ * New RV targets
+ * TESS RGB targets?
+ * TESS OBAF targets?
+ * TESS Planet targets?